 After consideration of the feedback from the community, the plan was modified to become a Pre-Submission Consultation Draft Neighbourhood Development Plan.
-This plan was produced to allow formal consultation with our community and stakeholders such as the Environment Agency and was shared with the community between March and May 2016.
-Following this statutory 6-week consultation, the group considered all comments and feedback, revised the relevant sections and policies and produced this Neighbourhood Plan.
+This draft NDP was produced to allow formal consultation with our community and stakeholders such as Historic England and Natural England and was shared with the community between March and May 2016.
+Following the statutory 6-week consultation, the group considered all comments and feedback, revised the relevant sections and policies and submitted a formal NDP in October 2022 to Craven District Council.
+The NDP was then independently examined and with minor modifications was approved by the examiner and accepted by the successor council of North Yorkshire.

-The NDP will then be subject to an independent examination before proceeding to Referendum of Bradleys Both residents.
-If more than 50% of the voting residents vote YES, the local planning authority (Craven District Council) will bring the plan into force and it will form part of the statutory development plan for Craven outside the Yorkshire Dales National Park.
+It will now proceed to a referendum of Bradleys Both residents.
+If more than 50% of the voting residents vote YES, the local planning authority will bring the plan into force and it will form part of the statutory development plan for the area (in this case the former CDC area until such time that there is a North Yorkshire wide Local Plan).